TarDeb/MA/README.md

 - Corrects distortion in images using predefined parameters.
 - Retrieves and displays GPS coordinates embedded in images.
 - Processes multiple images in batch mode.
 - Provides a user-friendly GUI for easy interaction.
+QT
 - Utilizes TensorFlow for advanced image processing tasks.
 - Displays images and their locations on Google Maps. this repository contains model.ipynb